 Text donations are an incredibly quick and easy way to give and can be used to target a new group of supporters.
 But it will only work if you have an eye-catching campaign that prompts a quick response.
 To help organisations do this, Vodafone has partnered with JustGiving to offer a free text giving service.

 Contact the insurance professionals at Third Sector Protect for tailored and independent insurance advice.
-For additional information on maximising your fundraising, read our blog post: Is crowdfunding taking over traditional non-profit fundraising?
+For additional information on maximising your fundraising or for more online fundraising ideas, read our blog post: Is crowdfunding taking over traditional non-profit fundraising?